michaelpatrickpurcell/grawlix/README.md

 ![Play area with three tiles seven possible next moves](/Images/example_question.png)

 Consider the location labeled with the question mark.
-The only other tile in the same column is the red ampersand and the only other tile in this row is the yellow asterisk.
+The only other tile in the same column is the red & and the only other tile in this row is the yellow *.
 So, the constraints on glyphs and colors for any tile placed in this location are:
   - __Glyphs__: @, #, $, % (anything but & or *);
   - __Color__: orange, green, blue, or purple (anything but red or yellow).